 Business analysts are the "bridge" between understanding what the business needs, and understanding what the technology can do.
 These are individuals who can work alongside your business people, and can help you to re-imagine a future workplace that operates more effectively.
 And then they can talk to solution experts and developers to give them the information they need to get their jobs done.
 The best business analysts have deep solution knowledge so they can “connect the dots” between business problems, and how the technology can be the solution.

-Oftentimes it is business leadership that is playing the biggest role in holding a project back.
+More often than not, business leadership is playing the biggest role in holding a project back.
 Your partner needs to be able to effectively engage with your leadership to help them develop a vision for leading the change.
 In other words, they need the experience and credibility to be able to lead the leaders.

 The selected partner should have deep and wide expertise in the appropriate technology solution(s).
 Ideally, they should have multiple individuals on their team with solution expertise for two reasons: (1) you will want backup resources, and (2) no one person will know everything about the solution.
 Their own ability to collaborate internally will ultimately benefit you.
 Solution experts should usually be able to double as trainers (dedicated trainers are rarely as helpful as they need to be, because they don't understand the product or your users well enough).
 Some solution experts can also double as business analysts (making them more effective in both roles).